berthelemy/digital-learning-competencies/README.md

 Descriptors use [Bloom's taxonomy of verbs](https://tips.uark.edu/using-blooms-taxonomy/)

+## Contributions

 If you would like to contribute, please either:

 1. Make comments within the [issues](https://github.com/Wyver-Solutions/_elearning-competencies/issues) section
-2. Fork this git repository
+2. Clone this git repository, make changes, and then submit a pull request

+## Commercial licenses

+If you would like to use the competency framework commercially, please contact mberthelemy@wvyersolutions.co.uk